Taylor Swift's Fearless Announcement Included a Major Easter Egg - E! Online

 "so before anything else, let me just say that it was a real honor to get to be a teenager alongside you," Swift continued. "and for those of you I've come to know more recently than 2008, I am ecstatic that I'll get to exPerience a bit of that feeling with you in the very near future, now that I can fully appreciate it in its whimsical, effervescent, chaotic entirety."

 As you can see, Swift capitalized letters A-P-R-I-L, spelling out the upcoming month.
-She also capitalized the letters N-N-T-H, which, in other words, hints at the ninth.
+She also capitalized the letters N-I-N-T-H, which, in other words, hints at the ninth.
 So, what does this mean?
 Well, it's a possible release date for her new Fearless album, of course.
 As music lovers may know, new albums and songs typically get released on Fridays—and April 9 happens to land on a Friday this year.

 If that really is the release date for Fearless (Taylor's Version), that means there's less than two months to go before fans can hear six bonus songs that didn't make it onto the original album.